 - 22) Adjust the regulator following instructions later in "1.1.10 Tuning the SuperFlow® Regulator" on page SF-15. - 23) Install the diaphragm, cover, clamp and screw.
 Tighten the screw to 12 inch pounds using a torque screwdriver. - 24) If you have the 17A, connect the hose assembly to the inlet nipple.
-Torque the nut on the hose with a torque wrench while holding the inlet nipple with a second wrench, to prevent it from turning, see "Torque Specs" on page APNDX-19 for correct torque.
+Torque the nut on the hose with a torque wrench while holding the inlet nipple with a second wrench, to prevent it from turning.
+See "Torque Specs" module.